gtonkinhill/rhierbaps/README.md

 1.  hierBAPS uses a uniform prior for K.
 2. The prior for a site depend on the available snps, i.e. if a site only has 'AC', then the prior for 'ACGT' is (1/2, 1/2, 0, 0)
-3. The initial sequence partiton is generated using hierarchical clustering with complete linkage based on a Hamming distance matrix.
+3. The initial sequence partition is generated using hierarchical clustering with complete linkage based on a Hamming distance matrix.
 4. The initial number of populations should be set much higher than the expected number of populations.
 5. More search rounds of the algorithm can be added using the `n.extra.rounds` parameter.
 6. To get reproducible results the seed in R must be set.